Mdsomratakbor/C--Tutorial/C# InterView Question.md

 - `In an abstract class we need to use abstract keyword to declare abstract methods while in an interface we don't need to use that.`
 - `An abstract class can't be used for multiple inheritance while interface can be used as multiple inheritance.`
 - `An abstract class use constructor while in an interface we don't have any type of constructor.`

+### 27: Can we have only “try” block without “catch” block in C#?

+`Yes we can have only try block without catch block but we have to have finally block.`